MetOffice/CSET/docs/source/index.rst

 evaluation code that can adapt to user needs.
 CSET is built with portability in mind and can be run on a range of platforms from local desktops to HPC systems and cloud servers.
-It ensures traceable and reproducible results during the regional model assessment cycle, and offers a legacy for diagnostics and access to observations.
+It ensures traceable and reproducible results during the regional model assessment cycle and offers diagnostics access to observations and a legacy through continued maintenance and improved discoverability.

 It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land (RAL) model development